Mercyhurst student-athlete goes viral after pushing wheelchair down a flight of stairs - NewsBreak

 ESPN reported Wednesday afternoon that Philadelphia Flyers interim general manager Daniel Briere also apologized in a statement, “I was shocked to see Carson’s actions in the video that was shared on social media yesterday.
 They are inexcusable and run completely counter to our family’s values on treating people with respect.
 Carson is very sorry and accepts full responsibility for his behavior.”

-Carson Briere also released a statement to ESPN Wednesday saying, “I am deeply sorry for my behavior on Saturday.
+Carson Briere’s full statement reads, “I am deeply sorry for my behavior on Saturday.
 There is no excuse for my actions and I will do whatever I can to make up for this serious lack of judgment.”

 Comments / 0